hisma_flutter 0.4.0 copy "hisma_flutter: ^0.4.0" to clipboard

 Dialogs (04_pageless.dart) #

 Flutter distinguishes pageful and pageless routes.
-Pageful routes we saw in our examples so far represent changing the whole visual representation of the application - a page.
+Pageful routes we saw in our examples so far represent changing the whole visual representation of the application.
 Pageless routes on the other side show visuals on top a pageful route.
 Just to name two such examples: dialogs, snackbars.

-In this section we will extend the state machine we used so far with two states: b1 is going to represent a AboutDialog and c1 is going to represent a [DatePicker].
+In this section we will extend the state machine we used so far with two states.
+Both are going to be mapped to pageless routes: b1 is going to represent an AboutDialog and c1 is going to represent a [DatePicker].

 First let's declare this new state machine: